Consultation

 FAQ

-Why are ethical valuation principles important?
+Why are ethical appraisal principles important?

-What ethical theories underpin valuation principles?
+Which ethical theories underpin the appraisal principles?

 What role do ethics committees play in research?